 |Elevation Change:||+2,751' net elevation gain (+3,075' total roundtrip elevation gain)|

 Travel quickens through undulating forest and drops to a service road (2.4 miles).
 Bear right on the service road for a steep climb to the Bear Canyon Trail split (2.75 miles : 6,262').
-The Bear Canyon Trail is rugged in places but generally keeps a steady, moderate pitch.
+The Bear Canyon Trail is rugged in places but generally keeps a steady, moderate grade.

-Though views are limited, Bear Canyon is not hemmed in quite like others in the area (Gregory Canyon, Fern Canyon and Shadow Canyon), generally affording a better views.
+Though views are limited, Bear Canyon is not hemmed in quite like others in the area (Gregory Canyon, Fern Canyon and Shadow Canyon), generally affording better views.